-International students who are not awarded financial assistance will not be granted final admission in their master's program until they provide certified proof of financial support (including travel to and from the U.S.) adequate to meet annual expenses.
+International students who are not awarded full financial assistance will not be granted final admission in their master's program until they provide certified proof of financial support (including travel to and from the U.S.) adequate to meet annual expenses.

 Expenses will likely be highest during the first month at Brown, while settling into lodging.
 To plan for these costs, please see the Financial Considerations page, which provides a guideline and web resources.
 For those who will receive financial assistance, please note that the stipend checks are issued monthly and the first one comes on the last business day of September.

 International graduate students are advised to carefully consider the implications of bringing their families during the first semester of study.
 This time is meant for students to familiarize themselves with their surroundings, settle into their studies, and look for suitable living accommodations.
 Brown does not offer on-campus housing for married graduate students.
 To obtain permission to bring a spouse, a student must be in a position to provide additional evidence of funding of $5,700 for the spouse's support.
 The amount required to bring in each child is $3,900.
 For further information and to request issuance of a dependent document please consult the OISSS website.

 Language Proficiency: TOEFL or IELTS